Are you new to Benefits?

 Looking for work or need some training? - If you need help looking for work, training or to claim any benefits please visit the Direct.Gov Employment pages.

-Crisis Loans - These are now dealt with under The Discretionary Assistance Fund scheme, full details are available here.
+Crisis Loans - These are now dealt with under The Discretionary Assistance Fund scheme, for more details visit The Discretionary Assistance Fund.

 Tax Credits -Tax credits are payments from the government.
 If you're responsible for at least one child or young person who normally lives with you, you may qualify for Child Tax Credit.
 If you work, but earn low wages, you may qualify for Working Tax Credit.
 Go direct to the HM Customs & Revenue page to find out more.

 Concerned about Housing? - This service is provided by the City and County of Swansea and the single access route into housing for all potential tenants of the City and County of Swansea.
 Visit the Housing Options page for more information.